Backpacker’s Guide to Tracking California Wildfires

 • CalTopo is a free mapping program used by many backpackers to create their own routes.
 In the Map Overlay section there is an option to check Fire Activity to get current fire maps or Fire History for maps of previous fires.
 The red dots mean there is active heat detected from satellites.
 The orange or yellow dots mean the heat is older.

-• GaiaGPS is a trail map app that offers free smoke forecast maps (see article describing the maps).
+• GaiaGPS is a trail map app that offers free smoke forecast maps and fire map layers (see article describing the maps).

 • Twitter is often the best source of information in the first few hours of a new wildfire.
 CA Fire Scanner is a good feed to follow or you can see the sites I follow in my Fire, Emergency, Weather List.
 Once the fire is named, it’s easy to find info using #nameoffire (e.g. #washburnfire).